Snapchain/simple-rpc-test/README.md

 Pre-requisites:
 - run `yarn` after cloning the repo
 - run `yarn run build` to compile the contracts
+- run `cp .env.example .env`
+- modify `.env` to change the urls to use your own slug

 How to use it: